wcsng/wcsng/_pages/dloc/wild.md

 ---

-We provide both the CSI data for all the above setups and the post-prcessed features for running our DLoc network. **All the corresponding links can be found above with the description of their environments and setups.**
+We provide both the CSI data for all the above setups and the post-prcessed features for running our DLoc network. **All the corresponding links can be found below.**

-## Channels
+### Channels

 The CSI data is named as **channels_<setup_name_from_above>.mat**.
 These MATLAB files are stored using **HDF5** file structure and contain the following variables: